 Understandably, Kari and I were pulling for Randy at the Oscars back in 2011 (as well as most recently in 2020).
-You see, Randy had also shared with us his disappointment of going away empty-handed on so many previous occasions.
+You see, Randy had also shared with us his disappointment in going away empty-handed on so many previous occasions.
 I appreciated how candid and genuine he was with us about his frustrations.
-While we could tell he had a good attitude about it all, he nevertheless was mystified – possibly by a result of the low percentages…
+While we could tell he had a good attitude about it all, he nevertheless was mystified – possibly as a result of the low percentages…

 When Randy’s name was announced on the evening of the 83rd Academy Awards, you can imagine how elated Kari and I were to see Randy take home his second Oscar.
 I trust you were just as thrilled.